NATURE PHOTOGRAPHY IN SHARP FOCUS

 High quality curated Nature Photography Tutorials to capture photos with tack sharp focus every time.

 How many times have you heard it: “This light is terrible!”
 I hear it constantly and it drives me crazy.
 “I can’t shoot in the middle of the day; the light is horrible.”
 Light is not “good” or “bad” in-and-of itself.
 Light is simply light… and it either helps your subject or doesn’t help your subject.
 As landscape photographers, we covet the warm light just before dusk and right after sunrise.
-We head out while it’s still dark in search of the perfect sunrise followed by 30 minutes or so of beautiful, inviting light.
+We head out while it’s still dark in search of the perfect sunrise followed by 30 minutes or so of beautiful, inviting light for landscape photography.
 Avoiding traffic this early is just an added bonus!

 I’d like to offer some suggestions on things that I happen to think look great in the middle of the day.